-Fine Dining and Healthy Eating
+Fine Dining and Healthy Eating at Santani

-Santani bill themselves as the first wellness resort to truly offer a fine dining experience.
+Santani bill themselves as the first wellness resort in Sri Lanka to truly offer a fine dining experience.
 After my stay, I may just have to agree with them.

 Rather than imposing a strict vegan or vegetarian menu, Gamage reviews each guest’s desired goals and creates a specialised menu to complement their spa programme.

 Choice is very much the name of the day.
 Meals were consistently inventive and the perfect balance of flavours: one lunch was haddock with curried leeks, new potatoes and salad.
 I can only say that I was glad I took a picture before starting because there was nothing left at the end of the meal.

 That was before I even got to the traditional Sri Lankan dinner.
 I was blown away by the sheer variety of taster dishes that landed on my table that evening.
 Not to mention how tasty they all were.

 Hardcore hikers and gentle ramblers have several choices to suit.
 Even if you are an adrenaline junkie, I’d recommend taking the beautiful

-Rates start from £239 per night
+Santani.
+Rates start from £239 per night.

 Three to four hour drive from Colombo’s Airports and 1 hour from Kandy